RohanNero/UnoRe-RWA/README.md

 ### Testing

-Note: You can only test either the production vault or the POC vault on mainnet fork at one time, meaning when you run `yarn hardhat node`, you must pass `--tags matrixUno` or `--tags poc`.
+**Note:** You can only test either the production vault or the POC vault on mainnet fork at one time, meaning when you run `yarn hardhat node`, you must pass `--tags matrixUno` or `--tags poc`.
 This is because if the contract address isnt the default first hardhat node address, it won't match the data payload we send to the STBT Moderator to update our permissions.
+By default the `MatrixUnoPOC.test.js` unit tests have `.only` set to ensure they are the only unit tests that get called, to change this, move the `.only` from the `describe` *(line 19)* and put it on the `MatrixUno.test.js` `describe` *(also line 19)* instead.

 Currently there are two seperate test flows being used, one on an Ethereum Mainnet Fork, and the other on Ethereum's Goerli testnet